symfony/symfony-docs/create_framework/http_foundation.rst

 .. sidebar:: Class Autoloading

-    When installing a new dependency, Composer also generates a ``vendor/autoload.php`` file that allows any class to be easily `autoloaded`_.
+    When installing a new dependency, Composer also generates a ``vendor/autoload.php`` file that allows any class to be `autoloaded`_.
     Without autoloading, you would need to require the file where a class is defined before being able to use it.
 But thanks to `PSR-4`_, we can just let Composer and PHP do the hard work for us.

 Now, let's rewrite our application by using the ``Request`` and the ``Response`` classes::